nih-cfde/training-and-engagement/docs/General-Tools/R-for-RNA-Seq/visualize.md

 === "Challenge"

-    Create a volcano plot for the results comparing the heart tissue of 20-29 year olds to that of 70-70 year olds?
-Are there more or less differential expressed gene between 20 and 30 year olds or 20 and 70 year olds?
+    Create a volcano plot for the results comparing the *muscle** tissue of 20-29 year olds to that of 50-59 year olds?
+Are more or less differentially expressed gene between between this age group in the heart or muscle?

 === "Answer"

     ```r
-    df <- read.table("./data/GTEx_Heart_20-29_vs_70-79.tsv")
+    df <- read.table("./data/GTEx_Muscle_20-29_vs_50-59.tsv")

     ggplot(df, aes(x = logFC, y = -log10(adj.P.Val))) +
       geom_point() +